 In total, the top segment (antenna, rotator, mast) weighs 16 kg.
 The additional cross element with guy lines greatly stiffened the mast during lifting (this idea was carried from the temporary mast).
 Since then, the mast withstood strong winds, with gusts up to 31 m/s.
 Later I also added third level (the lowest) of mast guys to fully stabilize this construction.

 Ubiquiti RocketDish RD-5G31-AC installed at a height of 18 meters (click for more info)

 2018 – new rotator controller and new records

 In the 2018 I revised my rotator controller.
-I replaced the PWM speed control with a ladder of resistors that controls the voltage of an external step-down DC converter based on LM2576.
+I replaced the PWM speed control with an external regulated step-down DC converter based on LM2576.
 I also installed all modules together in an aluminium box: